-Moral Event Horizon: The Goblin's murder of Gwen is perhaps the best known example for a MEH in the history of comic books.
-Not only because of the act itself, but because of his utter dismiss and even contempt for the value of Gwen's life.
+Moral Event Horizon: The Goblin's murder of Gwen is perhaps the best known example for a Moral Event Horizon in the history of comic books.
+Not only because of the act itself, but because of his utter dismissal and even contempt for the value of Gwen's life.

 Never Live It Down: Some fans define the character of Norman Osborn by the crime he committed in this story, and less-informed fans define Gwen Stacy by this moment/her characterization during this moment.
 She's almost always remembered as the Girl Next Door, Purity Sue type characterization that she had at the time, and remembered as the 'one who died'.